Equity by Design? On the Trade-Offs in Fairness-Driven Recommendation in Heterogeneous Two-Sided Markets: Introduction

 The remainder of the paper is organized as follows.
 Section~2 reviews related work.
-Section~3 formalizes the problem, identifying where prior formulations fall short and introducing our heterogeneity-aware extensions.
+Section~3 formalizes the problem, identifying where prior formulations fall short and introducing our extensions aware of heterogeneity.
 Section~4 develops scalable optimization methods.
 Section~5 presents experiments, and Section~6 concludes.